 Often, foundation cracks are found when a home buyer performs their home inspection just before purchasing a home.
-This is one of many great reasons why you should not forgo your home inspection.
+This is one of the great reasons why you should not forgo your home inspection.
 A cracked foundation can be just a simple settlement crack or it can call out a bigger problem.

 Assessing A Cracked Foundation

 More often than not you are probably not looking at a very serious problem when you come across a foundation with cracks.
 It is very common for even new homes to get small settlement cracks shortly after being built.

 What Direction Is The Crack Running?

 Small foundation cracks that run vertically or diagonally are generally just settlement cracks.
 It is typical for concrete to shrink during the curing process.
 Settlement cracks are normal and are generally not a cause for concern.